 How well does the Turtle Beach Stealth Pro attenuate noise?

-The Turtle Beach Stealth Pro has great noise cancelling.
+The Turtle Beach Stealth Pro has great noise canceling.
 In this kind of review, I’d normally add a “for a gaming headset” to the end of that sentence, but there’s no need here.
 Few gaming headsets include ANC as a feature, and usually the results are pretty mediocre—here, the results are anything but.
 With the feature turned up to it’s maximum level (you can adjust it in the Audio Hub app), you’ll get around 20-25dB of reduction between 40Hz and 600Hz, which will substantially quiet any noise around you at home.
 Having significant low frequency noise attenuation means that engine rumble and street noise will be less of an issue if you decide to take the headset out and about.
 It’s nice to be able to substantiate Turtle Beach’s 25dB performance claim here, since we often find that manufacturers quote figures for marketing based on questionable measurement methods.

 The passive isolation is also pretty good here, which will help with incidental sounds like the clatter of dishes or someone having a conversation nearby.
 Performance like this is good enough you could easily take it a cafe or out on a short walk (when the weather is nice), though the weight and battery life make it a less enticing proposition for commuting.